Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 You should always consult with your doctor before adding a new supplement to your routine.
 They can review the product and discuss your risk for adverse effects.

-Your SHBG levels will change throughout your lifetime.
+Your SHBG level will change throughout your lifetime.

 If your SHBG concentration is outside the normal range for your health profile, your doctor will review your symptoms to determine the underlying cause.